bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://www.mio.osupytheas.fr/en/directory/bharathkumar-rajagopal/'>Incoming Doctoral Student @amU</a>.
-Oceanography | Atmospheric Chemistry | Analytical Techniques
+subtitle: <a href='https://www.mio.osupytheas.fr/en/directory/bharathkumar-rajagopal/'>Doctoral Student @amU</a>.
+Oceanography | Analytcal Chemistry

 description: sample description "leave blank to include all the news in the `_news` folder."